Colorado DUI Arrest: Will the DMV suspend my license?

 If the Colorado DMV finds you drove under the influence, consequences can include a minimum driver's license suspension or revocation of:

-- One year for a second violation, or
+- One year for second time DUI in Colorado, or

-- Two years for a third or subsequent violation.1
+- Two years for a third or subsequent DUI in Colorado.1

 You will also receive 12 points on your Colorado DMV driving record.